-Patient dies after Turkey quadruple limb transplantFebruary 27th, 2012 in Surgery /
+Patient dies after Turkey quadruple limb transplantFebruary 27, 2012 in Medicine & Health / Surgery

 A Turkish patient who underwent what was touted as the world's first quadruple limb transplant died on Monday due to complications, the hospital announced.

 Fifty-two doctors from Ankara's Hacettepe University Hospital performed the transplant on Friday, attaching two arms and two legs to Sevket Cavdar.

 The patient, who was in the intensive care unit after the removal of the limb, died at 1720 GMT due to "metabolic imbalance which seriously threatened his life," said the hospital in a statement.

 "We are in deep sorrow of losing our patient despite the ceaseless efforts of nearly 200 doctors and health personnel for about 90 hours," it added.